All Episodes

 We have spoken at length.

-What the largest tax cuts in history, what $17 trillion in committed investments in manufacturing, what he's been able to get in eight months, they only got a trillion in four years.
+It is incalculable what the largest tax cuts in history, what $17 trillion in committed investments and manufacturing, what he's been able to get in eight months, they only got a trillion in four years.

-I guess, you know, I guess Hunter was too busy doing his own personal business deals for the you know, for the family with Barisman, CEFC, etc.
+I guess, you know, I guess Hunter was too busy doing his own personal business deals for the, you know, for the family with Burisman, CEFC, et cetera.

-17 trillion versus one trillion in four years, 17 trillion in eight months.
+$17 trillion versus $1 trillion in four years, $17 trillion in eight months.

 And so he did lay out the case.

-He talked about, you know, uh about deporting criminal aliens that that Joe and Kamala and Mayorchus unvetted that they allowed another country.
+He talked about deporting criminal aliens that Joe and Kamala and Majorkas unvetted that they allowed another country.

 He talked about Europe.

-He challenged Europe so hard in this speech at times, it was like amazing.
+He challenged Europe so hard in this speech at times.

-And they have no choice, but they better start listening because their identity, as he pointed out, are at is absolutely an identity crisis, the likes of which I don't even know if they're going to ever be able to recover from.
+And they have no choice, but they better start listening because their identity, as he pointed out, is absolutely, they have an identity crisis, the likes of which I don't even know if they're going to ever be able to recover from.

 How insane is that?

-That's when he gave Angela Merkel the white flag of surrender.
+That's what he gave Angela Merkel the white flag of surrender.

 But then now forcing NATO members, you know, to commit to increasing defense spending from 2% of their GDP to 5% of their GDP.

-President also very clearly said today and put out there that, yeah, if if Vladimir Putin uh enters your airspace, uh, shoot down their planes after getting to fully know and understand the Ukraine-Russian military economic situation after seeing the economic trouble it's causing Russia.
+President also very clearly said today and put out there that, yeah, if Vladimir Putin enters your airspace, shoot down their planes.

-I think Ukraine with the support of the EU is in a position to fight and win all of Ukraine back in its original form.
+After getting to fully know and understand the Ukraine-Russia military economic situation, after seeing the economic trouble it's causing Russia, I think Ukraine, with the support of the EU, is in a position to fight and win all of Ukraine back in its original form.

 Why not?

-Russia's been fighting aimlessly for three and a half years in what would have what really should have been, you know, a real military power would take less than a week to win.
+Russia's been fighting aimlessly for three and a half years in what really should have been a real military power would take less than a week to win.

 This is not distinguishing Russia.

-The fact that it's almost impossible for them to get gasoline through the long lines that are being formed and all the other things that are taking place in their war economy, where most of their money is being spent Fighting Ukraine, which has great spirit and only getting better.
+When the people living in Moscow and all the great cities and towns and districts throughout Russia find out what's really going on with this war, the fact that it's almost impossible for them to get gasoline through the long lines that are being formed and all the other things that are taking place in their war economy where most of their money is being spent fighting Ukraine, which has great spirit and only getting better.

-President, he just is it sounds very similar, and he mentioned this in his speech to what he did with Iran.
+President, it sounds very similar, and he mentioned this in his speech to what he did with Iran.

 Gave him 51 days.